Toes-to-Bar Strategies & Points of Performance for 18.1

 Toes-to-bar is one of those movements that when they go, they go.
 Stay in your own lane, focus on you, and push yourself to your athletic abilities – not to the abilities of those around you.
 The last thing you want to do is burn out because that makes it harder, if not impossible, to get back up on the bar.
 Smart sets lead to a great performance so never push your set to the point of failing a rep or losing your kip rhythm (more on establishing rhythm below).

-TOES-TO-BAR POINTS OF PERFORMANCE
+TOES-TO-BAR POINTS OF PERFORMANCE ( by Travis Ewart)

 One of the most frustrating things about doing toes-to-bar sets is getting rhythm established right from the first rep. It’s very common to jump up to the bar, hit a rep, but then the next two reps feel completely wrong.
 To avoid this, we here at Invictus Gymnastics have created a video to help highlight the approach to the bar for sets of toes-to-bar!
 This could very well be a game changer, especially for Open Workout 18.1.